 So you want to learn about boxing?
 Well, it’s not so simple.
 Which type?
 There are several different kinds, with unique differences.
 Take boxing and kickboxing, for instance.
 While it sounds like the only difference between the two styles would be one involves kicking and the other doesn’t, it’s more complex than that.
 From technique and strategy to which one is healthier option, the two sports, while similar in some ways, can also be vastly different.

 Boxing was first originated in Greece, where it became apart of the Olympic Games in 688 B.C.
-But boxing has changed dramatically since then.
-The modern day boxing style we see today was developed in the United Kingdom.
+But it has changed dramatically since then.
+The modern day style we see today was developed in the United Kingdom.
 Kickboxing is a much more modern sport, but also with ancient origins.
 In the 1950s, Osamu Noguchi, son of a Japanese champion boxer, coined the term “kickboxing.”
 The sport was based off of the 2,000 year old Thai fighting style, “Muay Thai.”